Step aboard one of the A-ROSA cruise ships and discover Bucharest from the river.

-From Engelhartszell (Passau), Vienna, Budapest, Mohács, Belgrade, Cruising Day, Giurgiu (Bucharest), Oltenita (Bucharest), Tulcea and Sulina to Brăila back to Engelhartszell (Passau).
+From Engelhartszell (Passau) to Vienna, Budapest, Mohács, Belgrade, Cruising Day, Giurgiu (Bucharest), Oltenita (Bucharest), Tulcea, Sulina and Brăila to Oltenita (Bucharest).

-From Oltenita (Bucharest), Tulcea, Sulina, Fetești, Rousse, Cruising Day, Belgrade, Novi Sad, Mohács, Kalocsa, Budapest, Vienna, Wachau and Linz to Engelhartszell (Passau) back to Oltenita (Bucharest).
+From Oltenita (Bucharest) to Tulcea, Sulina, Fetești, Oltenita (Bucharest), Rousse, Cruising Day, Belgrade, Novi Sad, Mohács, Kalocsa, Budapest, Vienna, Wachau and Linz to Engelhartszell (Passau).

 The Palace of Parliament on Arsenal Hill is just as controversial as it is famous.
 One of the world’s largest administrative buildings, this symbol of megalomania was known as The People’s House until 1989.
 The labyrinthine structure boasts 3,000 rooms – the largest of which features a 16-metre-high ceiling.
 The palace interior is full of magnificent marble-clad columns, walls decorated with elaborate wood inlay, lavishly embroidered drapes and ceilings adorned with grand chandeliers.
 Nowadays, the building houses Parliament, the senate and the National Museum of Contemporary Art.